-Cloud Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
-The Extensible Service Proxy is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
-The proxy runs in its own Docker container for better isolation and scalability and is distributed in the Google Container Registry and Docker registry.
-It can be used with Google App Engine flexible, Google Kubernetes Engine, Google Compute Engine or Kubernetes.
+Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
+ESP is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
+ESP runs in its own Docker container for better isolation and scalability and is distributed in the Container Registry.
+You can use it with App Engine flexible, Google Kubernetes Engine (GKE), Compute Engine or Kubernetes.